 SNMP and IPDR are not mutually exclusive protocols and complement one another in providing an accurate network topology view.

-Embedded in IPDR information, you can zero-in on the network interfaces and ports where the data is pulled or pushed from.
-By examining the CMTS port/interface and blade usage, operator can analyze data pathways on the network and identify the top bandwidth users in a particular geographic area.
+Embedded in IPDR information, you can zero in on the network interfaces and ports where the data is pulled or pushed from.
+By examining the CMTS port/interface and blade usage, an operator can analyze data pathways on the network and identify the top bandwidth users in a particular geographic area.
 Then by combining this network granularity with SNMP data, an operator can determine an active network map at regular intervals throughout the day – a key input to network planning and congestion prevention.
 Simply knowing the top bandwidth users on the network is not enough.
 A service provider must know where the high-usage subscribers are located and how many access the same port or CMTS at the same time to understand the impact of each subscriber on the network.

 The CCAP (CMTS) gains in reduced computing resources, compared to SNMP, when generating comparable IPDR data sets.
-The IPDR Collector systems benefit by reducing the costs associated with reliable data collection, scalable growth in number of records, and multiple types of data sets over the same collection platform.
+The IPDR Collector systems benefit by reducing the costs associated with reliable data collection, scalable growth in the number of records, and multiple types of data sets over the same collection platform.

 The IPDR value is a relatively low-cost investment maxing use of deployed cable network resources as the CMTS already produces the IPDR data required free of charge.
 The only remaining OSS systems are the IPDR Collector, mediation system, the normalizing application, and the tools to analyze the gathered IPDR data.
 A recommended best practice to ensure the end-to-end privacy and integrity of the IPDR billing records during transit or storage is an authentication and encryption mechanism between the record formatter and the collection system.
-When considering a bandwidth usage or capacity management implementation harnessing IPDR data, experience with the DOCSIS 3.1 OSS integration specification is valuable, but not necessary if you turn to a software vendor for your project.
+When considering a bandwidth usage or capacity management implementation harnessing IPDR data, experience with the DOCSIS 3.1 OSS integration specification is valuable but not necessary if you turn to a software vendor for your project.